dadrus/jpa-unit/README.md

     - execute arbitrary SQL statements before and/or after test execution
     - verify contents of the database after test execution
 - Enables bootstrapping of the database schema and contents using plain SQL statements or arbitrary frameworks, like e.g. [FlywayDB](https://flywaydb.org) or [Liquibase](http://www.liquibase.org) before the starting of JPA provider
-- Close to [Arquillian Persistence Extension](http://arquillian.org/modules/persistence-extension) on the annotation API level
 - Implements seamless integration with CDI.

 ## Credits

-The implementation is inspired by the arquillian persistence extension.
+The implementation is inspired by the [Arquillian Persistence Extension](http://arquillian.org/modules/persistence-extension).
 Some of the code fragments are extracted out of it and adopted to suit the needs.

 ## Maven Integraton